Video: Watch this demo

 - Place both coils on the inductor clamp.

-- Attach the end inductor and screw it on tight.
+- Attach the crossbar to the inductor and screw it on tight.

 - Polish the metal rods with the abrasive pad.

-- Insert the two metal rods into the 23,000 turn coild and set them to an initial air gap of about 1cm.
+- Insert the two metal rods into the 23,000 turn coil and position them to leave an air gap of about 1cm at the base.

 - With the VariAC off, connect the cable from the VariAC to the 250 Turn coil on tap point A and E (M would half the number of turns to 125, which makes the VariAC much more sensitive (not good)).

 - Test to make sure the spark starts and moves up the ladder.